ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 Copy the files over for this lab and put newZed.py, driveNode.py, and color_segmentation.py into the scripts folder inside racecar_ws/src.

+Make sure you charge both of your car's batteries!

 ## Part 1: Correctly Identify Color Filters as well as Hue, Value, and Saturation
 We'll be working with your laptop only for this part of the lab.
 Run *challenge.py*, which will apply a random filter to this image:
 ![Rainbow](resources/rainbow.jpg)